fhansmann/personal-website/src/content/projects/e-commerce.md

 showInProjects: true
 ---

-Dispaly of various e-commerce site features built in react using react context api
+Dispaly of various e-commerce site features built in react using react context api.